nayoKnights/Case-Management-and-Threat-Analysis-Engine-Integration/README.md

 ## Steps
 Documentation from StrangeBee, creators of TheHive and cortex was used <br>
-Refer: <a href="https://docs.strangebee.com/thehive/installation/installation-guide-linux-standalone-server/"> Install on Linux </a>  or  <a href="https://docs.strangebee.com/thehive/installation/automated-installation-script-linux/"> Quick Install on Linux Systems: One-Command Setup </a> <br> <br>
+Refer: <a href="https://docs.strangebee.com/thehive/installation/installation-guide-linux-standalone-server/"> Install on Linux </a> &nbsp; or &nbsp; <a href="https://docs.strangebee.com/thehive/installation/automated-installation-script-linux/"> Quick Install on Linux Systems: One-Command Setup </a> <br> <br>
 - One-command install is preferred for a quick setup: *Download and run the Wazuh installation assistant.*
 - NB: When using server instances on Digital Ocean, here's what you can do to make the installation process seamless.
 Create a user and give it sudo permissions.
 Open the web console of the instance on Digital Ocean as the new user and run the single install command.
 <br>